Frequently Asked Questions by Parents

 What is your cancellation policy?

-The application fee of CHF 1,000 is non-refundable and non-transferable.
+The deposit of CHF 1,000 is non-refundable and non-transferable.

 ACADEMICS